cmuell89/deep-policy-learning/README.md

 # Learning and Robotics Challenge

-This repository contains implementations of reinforcement learning algorithms (PPO, VPG) for various environments including CartPole, Pendulum, and Panda robotic tasks.
+This repository contains PyTorch implementations of two deep reinforcement learning algorithms (PPO, VPG) for various environments including CartPole, Pendulum, and Panda robotic tasks.

+Success: mild --> still struggles to converge consistenly, but don't we all?

 ## Requirements